greydanus/cursivetransformer/README.md

 Retrained without a randomized italicization; this led to faster training and a more coherent style during generation (though there is of course less diversity in style now).
 There are still a lot of mis-spellings: the path to fixing these is probably a combination of further tuning the augmentations and adding more data.

 ![sample_v64](static/sample_v64.png)

+### Progress November 25

+Over the past few days we added 1000 (!) new samples, thereby increasing the dataset size by 50%.
+Early stages of training show significantly less overfitting and better sample quality.